menu

 Demographics

-Glenwood is a somewhat ethnically-diverse town.
+Glenwood is a very ethnically-diverse town.
 The people who call Glenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glenwood include Irish, Italian, German, Polish, and Lithuanian.
+Important ancestries of people in Glenwood include Irish, Italian, German, Polish, and English.

 The most common language spoken in Glenwood is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics